 On joining Clay Cross he was asked to set up a similar exhibition and this was eventually started in 1983 as the Clay Cross National Exhibition which subsequently became one of the best of its kind in the country.

 The Clay Cross Company became Biwater and so the club name had to be altered to Clay Cross & Biwater PS until it was bought out some years later by a French company causing 900 employees to be made redundant two weeks before Christmas.
 The club was still allowed the use of its Rainbow Cafe but as there were no employees left it fell in disrepair.

 The club then moved to its present meeting place in nearby Pilsley in 2003.
-In 2013 we are celebrating our 50th anniversary.
-We have also successfully re-started the Clay Cross National Exhibition (this time with digital projected images) after a break of five years, and expect to continue it in 2014.
+In 2013 we celebrated our 50th anniversary.
+In that year we also successfully re-started the Clay Cross National Exhibition (this time with digital projected images) after a break of five years, and continued it in 2014.